juanallo/vscode-dependency-cruiser/README.md

 ### OutputType Options

+-   **top** will provide a high level dependencies overview
+-   **folder** is similar to archi but will report sublevel folders
--   **dot** is the default output reporter.
+-   **node** is the default output reporter.
 It will generate a report based on leafs.
--   **archi** will provide a high level dependencies overview
--   **ddot** is similar to archi but will report sublevel folders

 #### Webpack options